 Your imagination is really the only limit.
 Wherever you would typically use whipped cream you can use coconut whipped cream instead.

-For that I chill my reusable piping bag and a large star tip before filling in the whipped coconut cream frosting.
-Work fairly quickly when piping the frosting so that the warmth of your hands doesn’t melt the coconut cream.
+1. My favorite way to use whipped coconut cream is as a simple healthier cupcake frosting.
+It’s one way to turn healthy muffins into fancier cupcakes worthy of a party.
+For that, I chill my reusable piping bag and a large star tip before filling in the whipped coconut cream frosting.
+You will want to work fairly quickly when piping the frosting so that the warmth of your hands doesn’t melt the coconut cream.

 2. If strawberries and cream is a dessert you used to enjoy, now you can make strawberries and coconut cream!

-3. And finally, whenever I make a healthier version of frappes I like to top then with coconut whipped cream.
+3. And finally, whenever I make a healthier version of frappes I like to top them with coconut whipped cream.

 How to Flavor Coconut Whipped Cream

 You can use almost anything to flavor and sweeten coconut whipped cream.
 Again, just use your imagination!

-I usually just use a little sweetener (like maple syrup, but you could also use a powdered sweetener) and some vanilla extract for flavoring.
+I usually just use a little sweetener (like maple syrup, but you could also use powdered confectioner’s sugar) and some vanilla extract for flavoring.
+Meanwhile, a sugar-free sweetener alternative that I recommend is monk fruit syrup, powdered sweetener or even stevia.
+You can also add a pinch of salt to bring out the sweetness more.